-5. Physical and social infrastructure a) b) c) d) e) Only the classified roads which are primary roads and roads in the nucleated settlement may be bituminized or gravelled be opened, constructed and used for transportation purposes to forestall serious degradation of the natural environment ii.
+Physical and social infrastructure b) c) the nucleated settlement shall form the backbone of transportation in the Mbirikani The purpose of tertiary/access roads within the pastoral and conservation zone is only to facilitate the approval of the scheme plan for the issuance of titles and registration of land rights Only the classified roads which are primary roads and roads in the nucleated settlement may be bituminized or gravelled The secondary roads may be gravelled be opened, constructed and used for transportation purposes to forestall serious degradation of the natural environment ii.
 No road construction of any form shall be undertaken on the primary and secondary road reserve iii.
 Tree planting is not allowed on the primary road except in nucleated settlement iv.
 Bituminization of secondary roads v.
-The roads reserves provided in terms of primary, secondary and tertiary shall not interfere with any form of development The widths of primary and secondary roads reserve shall be maintained at 40m, 36m and 25m as per the zoning scheme Nucleated settlement roads shall be maintained at 25m, 18m, 15m to 9m as per the scheme plan 6.
-Industrial and a) utilities may be constructed including perimeter fencing Mineral exploration i.
-Settlements • Soil erosion control and water limestone mining areas b) c) d) e) f) g) h) i) k) Land acquisition by leasing Change of user Vegetation clearing ii.
+The roads reserves provided in terms of primary, secondary and tertiary shall not interfere with any form of development The widths of primary and secondary roads reserve shall be maintained at 40m, 36m and 25m as per the zoning scheme Nucleated settlement roads shall be maintained at 25m, 18m, 15m to 9m as per the scheme plan Industrial and limestone mining areas a) b) c) d) e) f) g) h) i) j) k) Mineral exploration Mine development Feasibility studies EIAs Land acquisition by leasing Change of user Vegetation clearing i.
+Settlements ii.
 Construction of permanent 'bomas' or buildings iii.
 Construction of schools and health centers iv.
 Further subdivision v.
 Change of ownership vi.
-Passenger vehicles conservation works Development of green belt along with 7.5m safety zone Haul roads used for transportation of limestone Dust control measures Landscaping of decommissioned site
+Passenger vehicles Soil erosion control and water conservation works Development of green belt along with 7.5m safety zone Haul roads used for transportation of limestone Dust control measures Landscaping of decommissioned site